AutoMoT: A Unified Vision-Language-Action Model with Asynchronous Mixture-of-Transformers for End-to-End Autonomous Driving: Introduction

 The integration of vision--language models (VLMs) with end-to-end (E2E) autonomous driving systems is undergoing rapid development, giving rise to a diverse set of emerging design paradigms.
 A natural extension of the E2E framework incorporates VLMs into the upstream stages of the pipeline~\cite{orion, recogdrive}, where pre-trained models provide rich scene understanding to support downstream planning, as illustrated in Fig.~\ref{fig:teaser}(a).
 Another line of work adopts a dual-system architecture (Fig.~\ref{fig:teaser}(b)), in which the VLM operates as an auxiliary module that assists conventional E2E pipelines by supplying high-level conditioning signals~\cite{senna, alphadrive, drivevlm}.
 However, these approaches suffer from inherent distributional misalignment between the reasoning space of VLMs and the action space of planners.
 Furthermore, fine-tuning VLMs to generate intermediate conditioning signals inevitably constrains them to task-specific roles, diminishing the general capabilities of pretrained models.

 More recently, as illustrated in Fig.~\ref{fig:teaser}c, emerging vision--language--action (VLA) architectures integrate reasoning and planning within a single pre-trained VLM backbone via autoregressive modeling~\cite{alphamayo, autovla, opendrivevla}.
 While this unified design is compact and effectively leverages the strong reasoning capabilities of VLMs, tightly coupling action policy execution with high-level reasoning at a synchronized temporal frequency is impractical for real-world autonomous driving.
 This limitation becomes particularly severe in complex interactive environments, where low-latency control and rapid replanning are critical.
 Prior vision–language models that generate actions in textual form~\cite{wisead, openread, emma} can also be viewed as instances of this paradigm.
 In addition to the aforementioned limitations, these approaches rely on textual token supervision, which is inherently weaker than direct supervision on numerical action representations.
-Taking all these limitations into consideration, we pose the following key question: \textit{How can VLA models effectively leverage the general intelligence of pre-trained VLMs while acquiring domain-specific capabilities and meeting real-time inference requirements?}
+Taking all these limitations into consideration, we pose the following key question: \textit{How can VLA models fully leverage the generalist intelligence of a pre-trained VLM while mastering domain-specific capabilities and simultaneously satisfying real-time inference requirements?}